-It probably comes as no surprise to anyone familiar with reading on the web that narrow text column widths are preferable to wide ones.
-Because web designers pay attention to resolutions and screen sizes, most templates are designed so that the active window is the appropriate column width.
-The length (inch-wise) of an article is more important to the webmaster.
+It may come as no surprise to those who read online that narrow text columns are preferable to wide ones.
+Good web developers pay attention to browser resolutions and screen sizes to ensure that their web pages are the right width.
+The length (i.e. word count) of an article is the writer's concern.

 The definitive answer is that there is no definitive answer.
-Just as writers develop their own individual writing styles, readers develop their own styles of reading.
-Some readers prefer long articles that are more detailed and others like their information in a nutshell.
+Writers develop their own writing styles and readers develop their own reading styles.
+Some readers prefer long articles that are more detailed.
+Others like their information in a nutshell.
 Some favor clicking from page to page and others find the need to click annoying no matter how long the article is.

-You've probably read or been told to "write for your readers".
-If you write for your readers, you'll develop a following of those who enjoy your writing style.
-Of course, the first step in developing a following is to know not only what information your readers are seeking, but also how your readers read.
+If you write for your readers, you'll develop a following of those who enjoy your style.
+Of course, the first step is to know what information your readers are seeking as well as how your readers read.

 Make Reading Easy

-The experts tell us that before you begin reading a web page, your eye canvases the screen for something of interest.
-Now, this canvas is 'above the fold', so if you must scroll to access the meat of an article, your attention may wane before you find the point that piques your interest in the topic.
+"Experts* tell us that before we begin reading a web page, our eye canvases the screen for some eye-catching tidbit .
+The canvas is 'above the fold'.
+That means if you must scroll to get to the meat of the story, your eye may wander before you find the first bite.

-Although the more white space you use, the less area you have for 'above the fold' content, being generous with white space makes finding that 'something' easier for your reader.
-That's also why headings are important to good content.
-They make eye-catchers out of the main points of your content.
+Using more white space results in less area above the fold,' but being generous with white space makes that initial eye-catcher easier to find.
+That is why headings are important to good content.
+Good headings make eye-catchers out of your main points.

 As you read down this page, notice what your hand is doing.
-It's probably on your mouse, scrolling the page as you read.
-Reading on the web differs from reading the print word where you eye travel downs the page.
+It's likely on your mouse, scrolling the page as you read.
+Reading online differs from reading the print word where your eye travels down the page.

-What happens is that when reading on the screen, your eye finds its point of interest and fixes on that point of interest, reading while you use your mouse or keyboard to scroll the page, helping you maintain your focus on the page even as you search for the next major point of interest.
-That's what the experts mean when they tell you that Internet readers scan a web page.
+When your read on a screen, your eye finds its point of interest and fixes on that point.
+Scrolling down the page, helps you to maintain your focus on the page even as you search for the next point of interest.
+That's what the experts mean when they say that Internet readers scan the web pages they read.
 There's more to it than that, but reading while scrolling is a big part of scanning.

-Some self-proclaimed gurus will tell you that the tendency to scroll is indicative of the short attention span of those who read on the web.
-The truth is, that readers, whether reading print media or reading on the screen, are just regular people that bring their normal attention spans to your web content.
+Some web gurus claim that scrolling indicates the short attention span of the reader.
+However, online readers are regular folks who bring their normal attention spans to your content.
 Your topic draws their attention.
 How you format your content, holds it.

 If your topic is broad, divide specific points into separate pages.
-Keeping web pages relevant to a particular aspect of your message not only gives your readers a chance to click, it also helps you create optimized pages that hold single-topic information that search engine spiders love to eat.
+Keeping web pages relevant to one aspect of your message to give your readers a chance to click.
+It also helps you create optimized pages that hold single-topic information.
+The kind that search engine spiders love to eat.